paladin316/BYO-SecAI/Obsidian/Jarvis_Second_Brain/README.md

-# ­ЪДа Jarvis Second Brain Vault
+# ­Jarvis Second Brain Vault

 This vault is powered by Aegis (My AI Assistant).